Skip to main content

 • Export as PNG: Export your diagram as an image in the PNG file format

-• Clean up diagram: Clean up corrupted and unused data from the diagram (such as one-sided connections, non-existent parents or unused relationships), which can be accidentially produced by direct git interactions
+• Clean up diagram: Clean up corrupted and unused data from the diagram (such as one-sided connections, non-existent parents or unused relationships).
+Such inconsistencies can for example occur due to changes on file level when altering or deleting model elements directly in their Git repository and not updating the diagrams accordingly.

 • Delete diagram: Delete the whole diagram.
 You will need to confirm the action before the diagram is permanently deleted.